fstnetwork/module-api/API_Reference/Issuer/getSmartVoucherTransferHistory.md

           - **`to`** \<string>
             - Receiver address.
           - **`value`** \<string>
             - Amount of the Smart Voucher the sender sent.
+The format is Decimaled Number.
           - **`transaction`** \<string>
             - The transaction hash of this action.
           - **`timestamp`** \<string>